Taimoor-R/Cardio-Vt-Contactless-Heart-Rate-Estimation-Based-on-VVTs/README.md

   ```
   Python train.py
   ```
-To use Inference , follow the this [link](https://huggingface.co/spaces/Taimoor-R/CardioVT-APP) to the hugging face spaces deployment
+To use Inference , follow the instructions in the Dissertion Report to the hugging face spaces deployment

 ## Contributing